Last updated on December 21, 2025

 Armageddon

 The first way to take full advantage/bolster white creature strategies is Armageddon, and the reasoning is simple.
 Fast white creature strategies usually start with small but powerful creatures.
 If you already have a board advantage and destroy all the lands in play, your opponents have fewer resources to kill your creatures or wrath the board, so you’ll maintain your advantage.
-If your creatures cost one or two mana, why do you need that many lands anyway?
+If your creatures cost 1-2 mana, why do you need that many lands anyway?

 Protect your already established board from mass removal using cards like Selfless Spirit and Teferi's Protection.
-White isn’t the color of counterspells, but a well-placed Mana Tithe can do the job just fine.
+White isn’t really the color of counterspells, but a well-placed Mana Tithe can do the job just fine.

 Cathars' Crusade